This article has been updated from a previous version

 - G licence

-- Has been with current insurance company for three years
+- Has been with the current insurance company for two years

 About the author